Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Example config file:

+    # The ontology will have a title and (xsd:date) date attribute.
     # Newly defined terms will have a "nl"-typed label and comment.
 Existing terms will only get a "nl" translations.
     # The "mandatory" key determines whether the tool warns for missing values.
     {